sith-ikjetil/its-skip/man/its-skip.1.md

 : Skips the first 10 lines from test.txt

 # BUGS
-All software has bugs :).
+All software have bugs :)

 # COPYRIGHT
 License GPL-3.0-or-later.
 This is free software: you are free to change and redistribute it.
 There is NO WARRENTY, to the extent permitted by law.